-At Michigan Vascular, we aim to educate and motivate our patients in order to drive the best possible clinical results for each individual.
-This begins with educating patients on expectations about their amputation surgery, postoperative recovery, and rehabilitation and preparation for prosthetic fitting.
 After surgery, we actively participate in the rehabilitation process, motivating our patients along the way.
 Once the amputated (residual) limb has healed, we transition into the prosthetic fitting process and subsequent mobility training.
 We are here to guide new amputees in positively reforming their life after amputation.

-PREOPERATIVE STAGE
+PREOPERATIVE STAGE (CONSULTATION AND EDUCATION)

-Whenever possible, Michigan Vascular will meet with patients and their family members prior to amputation surgery to address questions and concerns and to help set expectations in preparation for the physical and emotional loss of a limb.
-We offer our expertise and compassion starting with our initial meeting and throughout the entire rehabilitation journey.
-We provide services to patients facing all levels of amputation, including: partial foot, ankle disarticulation, below knee (Ertl), through knee (Mazet), above knee, and hip disarticulation.
+Whenever possible, Michigan Vascular will meet with patients and their family members prior to amputation surgery.
+When we meet, we can address questions and concerns and help set expectations.
+This is vital to prepare for the physical and emotional loss of a limb.

 We are available to work directly with the patient’s surgeon to plan the best possible amputation procedure.
 When options are available, we can guide patients through their specific options so that they may make on informed decision.
 However, every patient’s circumstances are unique and at times, there may not be multiple options for amputation level or technique.

-POSTOPERATIVE STAGE
+POSTOPERATIVE STAGE (RECOVERY FROM AMPUTATION)

 Following amputation, patients should expect to receive postoperative education specific to the healing and recovery of their residual limb.
-Some of the postoperative services that we offer include compression management, peer visitation, and training on residual limb protection and fall prevention.
-We work alongside wound care and therapy team members throughout the rehabilitation process.
+Some of the postoperative services that we offer include:

 PROSTHETIC EVALUATION & FITTING